 Let’s break down the entire process into a few steps:

 - If you’re organised, you can get it all done in just a couple of hours on a Sunday afternoon.
 Get it done during the summer, when your decking is at its driest and any water you add will evaporate quickly.
 With that said, you’ll want to work in small sections if you’re working in direct sunlight, to prevent dirty water and suds from drying onto the surface before you have a chance to wash them away.

-First, you’ll want to move all the furniture sitting on your decking.
+- You’ll want to move all the furniture sitting on your decking.
 This might include chairs, tables, barbeque grills and potted plants.
 Don’t try to clean around them it’s more hassle than it’s worth.
-Secondly, get rid of any loose debris that might be sitting just on the surface of your decking.
-This can be done with broom or a leaf-blower, depending on just how much debris you’re dealing with.

 While composite boards are far more resistant to warping than their traditional timber counterparts, they aren’t invulnerable to damage caused by standing water.
 Get those gaps cleared every time you clean, and this is a problem you won’t have to deal with.